Chicken Country Captain

 • Prepare the chicken by salting and peppering it very well on both sides.
 Dredge it in flour and shake off the excess.

-• Over medium-high heat, add 2 tablespoons of the butter along with the oil in a skillet or Dutch oven large enough to fit all the chicken in a single layer.
+• Over medium-high heat, add 2 tablespoons of butter along with the oil in a skillet or Dutch oven large enough to fit all the chicken in a single layer.
 Brown the chicken on all sides.
 Remove it and set it aside.

 • Pour out the cooking oil and wipe the skillet.
 Add the remaining 2 tablespoons of butter, the onion, green peppers, garlic, and curry powder.